 Another difference is that the burnt cheesecake is baked at a high temperature to create the characteristic burnt top, while the New York cheesecake is baked at a much lower temperature to avoid any cracks or scorched tops.
 Also, classic New York style cheesecake is baked in a water bath, which isn't necessary for this mini burnt cheesecake.

-MORE CHEESECAKE RECIPES
+MORE DELICIOUS CHEESECAKE RECIPES!

 Let me know how this mini burnt cheesecake turns out for you below and consider leaving a recipe rating!

 - 14 oz (400g) full-fat cream cheese, room temperature